 William R Green, PhD

-The Elmer R. Pfefferkorn Professor and Chair of the Department of Microbiology and Immunology
+The Elmer R. Pfefferkorn Professor of Microbiology and Immunology

 Case Western Reserve University, Ph.D.
 1977